 How to raise a concern

-As a first step, you should normally raise concerns with your immediate manager or his/her senior.
+As a first step, you should normally raise concerns with your immediate manager or their senior.
 You may already have a departmental procedure you can use.
 This depends, however, on the seriousness and sensitivity of the issues involved and who is suspected of the malpractice.
 If you believe that management is involved, you can contact your People Business Partner, or senior managers in the Governance, People or Health & Safety teams via the email link ihaveaconcern@catch-22.org.uk

 Concerns may be raised orally initially but should be confirmed in writing.
 Employees, workers or volunteers who wish to make a written report are invited to use the following format: